 One Ancient Course: ARTX 208 Introduction to Greek Art and Archaeology or ARTX 209 Introduction to Roman Art and Archaeology

 One Topics Course: ARTX 223 The Long 19th Century, ARTX 227 Seeing and Perceiving in the Modern Museum, or ARTX 290 Art and Gender

-One Additional Unit: Selected from any of the Art History offerings, including one-time offering or the alternatives listed above; ARTX-440: Ways of Seeing is strong recommended.
+One Additional Unit: Selected from any of the Art History offerings, including one-time offering or the alternatives listed above; ARTX-440: Ways of Seeing is strongly recommended.

 Art History courses

 ARTX145Survey of Art I: 1100-1600This survey course focuses on painting, sculpture, manuscripts, and architecture produced in the Christian and Islamic worlds from the 12th through 17th century.
 We will consider the visual cultures of cosmopolitan cities such as Paris, Isfahan, Venice, and Constantinople, which were centers of power as well as points of exchange.
 Throughout the course, we will think about how objects structured both religious practices and complex relations between different social groups.
 Major goals of the course include honing skills in looking critically and using art historical terms to interpret works of art.

 ARTX150Survey of Art II: 1600-1945Artistic revolutions from the 17th through the 20th centuries in the East and West caused radical visual and institutional transformation.
 This course surveys the development of modern art from a global perspective, tracing the influence of East and West upon one another from the Rococo to the Neoclassical, from Romanticism to Realism, to Cubism, Expressionism, and Postmodernism.
 We will examine how artists interpret the world around them and how these interpretations change over time.